lingjiankong/easy_vim/README.md

 `ctrl-@` then `w` to switch between `.h` and `.cpp` files.

-you need to `gen_tags` at `bob_ws/bob_prototypes` to get definitions for new functions (no need to do it often, only when you've made big changes or have `git pull`ed branches with big changes)
+you need to `gen_tags` in your git repository to get definitions for new functions (no need to do it often, only when you've made big changes or have `git pull`ed branches with big changes)

 `ctrl-shift-c` to copy in vim

-`ctrl-shift-v` to paste in vim, be very careful about the space (rather than tabs) that could be pasted.
+`ctrl-shift-v` to paste in vim

 `"ayy` - Yank current line into 'a' register